 However, there is an exception to this rule if you did not know that you were harmed.
 In this case, you may be allowed extra time to file in court.
 This extra time is calculated by deciding on which date the statute of limitations period should start.
 There are three possibilities.
 If you think that this might apply to your case, consult with an attorney.

 |Statute of Limitations Start Date: Which one applies to my case?|

 |The date that you or your property were harmed.||The date the judge says that you should have discovered that you had been harmed (even if you did not know about it).||The date that you actually discovered that the harm had occurred|

-Knowing whom to sue may not be as easy as you think at first.
+Knowing whom to sue may not be as easy as you think.
 It is essential that you sue the right person or legal entity.
 You can lose your case if you sue the wrong person.
-According to some District Courts judges, suing the wrong person at a business is a common mistake for self-represented persons.
-Vist the District Court website for more information.
-Here are some guidelines on getting it right.
+According to some District Court judges, suing the wrong person on behalf of a business is a common mistake for self-represented persons.
+Visit the District Court website for more information.
+Here are some guidelines on suing the right party.

 First, look at any receipt or agreement that you have with the other side.
-This is the place to start deciding who you should sue.
+This is a good place to start when deciding who you should sue.

 If you are unsure, consult a private attorney.
 Bring all of the research you have done.
 It will save the attorney time and save you money.
 Many attorneys will assist you without representing you in the entire case.
 This arrangement will give you expertise when you need it.
 You may still choose to handle the rest of the case by yourself.

 |Type of Business||Who You Need to Sue/Serve with Papers|